ibexa/documentation-developer/docs/guide/site_factory.md

 Enabled Site Factory may cause following performance issues:

-- Config Resolver will look for SiteAccesses in data base
+- Config Resolver will look for SiteAccesses in the database
-- Site Factory matchers will be connected to data base in search for new SiteAccesses
+- Site Factory matchers will be connected to the database in search for new SiteAccesses

 You can disable Site Factory to boost Config Resolver performance.
 Keep in mind that with disabled Site Factory you will not be able to add new sites.